Links to my amazon travel content

 Electricity was either non existent, or one group had it working from around 1pm until 10pm each day.

-The point of this is that any outreach will need to keep in mind that they are not as evolutionarily advanced as other races in order to best help them.
 They currently sell lots of trinkets to tourists who come by..
 But its not that reliable a business.
 Currently they are dependent on the government for building their housing..
 Their clothes are used clothes from the first world..
 Plastic plates are a big innovation for them.

 Right now they are subsistence living, but if they were given access to international market places via the internet, combined with local ingenuity I am quite sure they can learn to produce many useful things for sale internationally.